f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Link Aggregation Status of System Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following API call will list the current status of all backplane LACP interfaces, as well as front panel management port lacp interfaces:
+The following API call will list the status of all backplane LACP interfaces, as well as front panel management port lacp interfaces:

 .. code-block:: bash